 Doesn’t it always start with a high school science teacher?
 Mrs. Lippy handed Ginny an application for a new board the Mason County Commissioners were putting together.
 The board would be responsible for guiding county staff to address crippling water pollution that was economically impacting the community.
 Mrs. Lippy asked Ginny if she would be interested in submitting an application.
 Ginny doesn’t remember asking her father for permission, but does remember getting the letter back, on her 17th birthday, confirming her appointment to the Lower Hood Canal Clean Water District, Citizens Advisory Board.
 Ginny would later go on to speak on the Washington State Governor's Council for Environmental Education.
 And, she did raise property taxes.
 The water is much cleaner today, the area is transitioning into a more economically and environmentally sustainable community.
 It was an amazing and unique opportunity, which set the tone for her future.

-Today, Ginny is the current president of the Rotary Club of Downtown Los Angeles, and a member of First United Methodist Church of Los Angeles.
+Today, Ginny is a past president of the Rotary Club of Downtown Los Angeles, and a member of First United Methodist Church of Los Angeles.
 Ginny doesn’t attend church every Sunday, however in her defense, she does answer the phone when the pastor calls.
 On the neighborhood front, Ginny previously represented the residents of the Historic Core on the Downtown Los Angeles Neighborhood Council.
 Although she hasn’t been on the Council since 2008, many of her neighbors thinks she remains on the council.
 She might as well, she goes to many of the meetings.

 Ginny is married to Alex Brideau III, they met when he came into volunteer for the presidential campaign, while she was actually working for the senate campaign.
 She realized she really needed him when she attempted to coordinate a state party convention all by herself.
 Like most days, he’s her lifesaver.
 Iolani Brideau arrived in 2008, and has been tearing it up ever since.
 In their spare time they like to travel, drink good coffee, take cruises and train trips.
 And, yes - they all live in a tiny apartment in Downtown Los Angeles.